As important as the big bird is, don’t forget to make one of these Thanksgiving bread recipes this Turkey Day!

-It takes about 15 minutes to prepare (another 50 to bake), and it features all your favorite fall ingredients, including pumpkin, cinnamon, brown sugar, cloves, and nutmeg.
+And it features all your favorite fall flavors, including pumpkin, cinnamon, brown sugar, cloves, and nutmeg.

 These are simply divine, and you can make them – believe it or not – in just an hour!